Team Services | TFS 2017 | TFS 2015 | Previous versions

 If you've added the Code Search extension to Team Services or TFS 2017, you'll notice that the search box moves to the top row, and you can quickly switch between work item and code searches.

 The search box retains the last used search context for each hub.
-Go here to learn more about code search.
+To learn more about code search, see Get started with Code Search.

 Team Services and TFS 2017